koustavchandra/gwforge/docs/source/inject.md

 ```
 Similar to the [Noise](doc:noise), begin by defining the detector network.
 However, this time, provide the channel name of the Frame files and include the `sampling-frequency` (matching the detector data's sampling frequency) along with a `minimum-frequency`.

-You need to specify path to `injection-file`, `injection-type` and `waveform-approximant` as extras.
+You must specify the path to `injection-file`, `injection-type` and `waveform-approximant` as extras.

 You can execute it as follows:
 ```bash